TPijmen2/mso-lab3/README.md

 ## Key Features

-- **🎨 Dual Programming Modes**: Switch seamlessly between text-based and visual block-based programming
+- **Dual Programming Modes**: Switch seamlessly between text-based and visual block-based programming
-- **🧩 Visual Block Editor**: Drag-and-drop interface for creating programs without syntax errors
+- **Visual Block Editor**: Drag-and-drop interface for creating programs without syntax errors
-- **📝 Text Code Editor**: Traditional text-based programming with real-time syntax validation
+- **Text Code Editor**: Traditional text-based programming with real-time syntax validation
-- **🎯 Visual Grid-Based Exercises**: Load and solve pathfinding challenges on customizable grids
+- **Visual Grid-Based Exercises**: Load and solve pathfinding challenges on customizable grids
-- **🎬 Step-by-Step Animation**: Watch your program execute one command at a time with playback controls
+- **Step-by-Step Animation**: Watch your program execute one command at a time with playback controls
-- **🖼️ Custom Character Sprites**: Load your own images for the character in each direction
+- **Custom Character Sprites**: Load your own images for the character in each direction
-- **▶️ Real-Time Execution**: See the character navigate the grid as the program executes
+- **Real-Time Execution**: See the character navigate the grid as the program executes
-- **📊 Program Metrics**: Calculate complexity metrics (command count, nesting level, repeat count)
+- **Program Metrics**: Calculate complexity metrics (command count, nesting level, repeat count)
-- **💾 Multiple Export Formats**: Export programs to Text, JSON, or HTML formats
+- **Multiple Export Formats**: Export programs to Text, JSON, or HTML formats
-- **📚 Built-in Examples**: Pre-loaded basic, advanced, and expert example programs
+- **Built-in Examples**: Pre-loaded basic, advanced, and expert example programs
-- **🔍 Comprehensive Logging**: All actions are logged for debugging and analysis
+- **Comprehensive Logging**: All actions are logged for debugging and analysis
-- **🖥️ Interactive UI**: Full WPF interface with tabbed editor, menu system, and grid visualization
+- **Interactive UI**: Full WPF interface with tabbed editor, menu system, and grid visualization

 ## Project Structure